How does the supercritical GMC converge?

 We aim to investigate the local structure around points within the domain where the field attains unusually large values, comparable to its maximum.
 The strong correlation with nearby points suggests that each peak in the field comes with a cluster of high values.
 These clusters of high-value points are generally well-separated from each other.
 By selecting one of these clusters and identifying as reference point the maximum of the field inside the cluster, our goal is to describe the ``shape'' of the field in the vicinity of this reference point.

-\begin{remark} We will see that the behaviour of $\rmX_b$ near a mesoscopic maximum is dominated by its radial dependence.
-This in turn behaves like a Brownian motion, with time playing the role of the logarithm of spatial distance.
+\begin{remark} We will see that the behaviour of $\rmX_t$ near a mesoscopic maximum is dominated by its suprema over spherical shells.
+These in turn behave like a Brownian motion, with time given by the logarithm of the radius of the shell.
 It is useful to keep this analogy in mind when parsing the results in this section. \end{remark}

-In order to make this heuristic precise, we need to introduce some notation. \begin{definition} For $b \in (0, \infty)$, we introduce the \emph{recentering constant} $\frkm_b$ by letting
+In order to make this heuristic precise, we need to introduce some notation. \begin{definition} For $t \in (0, \infty)$, we introduce the \emph{recentering constant} $\frkm_t$ by letting

-Furthermore, we define functions $\frkh_b :\R^d \to \R$ and $\frka_{b}: \R^d \to \R$ by
+Furthermore, we define functions $\frkh_t :\R^d \to \R$ and $\frka_{t}: \R^d \to \R$ by

-with the definition of $\frka_b$ extended also to the case $b = \infty$. \end{definition}
+with the definition of $\frka_t$ extended also to the case $t = \infty$. \end{definition}